mielvitug/Prototype_3-Focus-Intervention-System/README.md

 A Python desktop app that monitors a live webcam feed, looks for attention loss or possible phone usage, and responds with a forced video interruption.

+At its core, this system is a focus-monitoring experiment built out of computer vision, shitposting, and memeing.

 ## What It Does

 - opens your webcam and shows a live preview